jovanduy/ExercisesInC/reflections/refelction2.md

 I have also found that I am making good progress to my own learning goals.
 We did a lot more coding during Sprint 2 than in Sprint 1, and as such I am now much more comfortable with my understanding of C. I also understand more about networking.

 ## Head First C
 During this sprint my team decided to focus on reading Think OS.
 In Sprint 1 we only read chapters from HFC in order to advance our understanding of sockets and allow us to be able to actually implement our project.
 Thus, we dedicated Sprint 2 to the Think OS chapters that were part of the assigned readings since we were more ahead with HFC.
+Furthermore, the chapters we did cover in TOS, besides being part of the assigned class readings, helped us with our understanding of our project because they provided information about how C works and how files are read from and written to (which is very applicable to our torrent project!).

 ## Think OS
 During Sprint 2, my team assigned the following readings and completed these exercises: